sawdog/matchit/README.md

-* vim matchit for plug-vim
+* vim matchit for vim-plug

-Since plug-vim no longer supports plugins from vim-scripts, the solution is to make a fork in github.
+Since vim-plug no longer supports plugins from vim-scripts, the solution is to make a fork in github.
 Originally sourced from http://www.vim.org/scripts/script.php?script_id=39